llvm/llvm-project/llvm/docs/LangRef.rst

 """""""""

 The '``llvm.vp.fptosi``' intrinsic converts the :ref:`floating-point
-<t_floating>` operand to the signed integer return type.
+<t_floating>` argument to the signed integer return type.
 The operation has a mask and an explicit vector length parameter.

 Arguments:
 """"""""""

-The '``llvm.vp.fptosi``' intrinsic takes a value to cast as its first operand.
+The '``llvm.vp.fptosi``' intrinsic takes a value to cast as its first argument.
 The value to cast must be a vector of :ref:`floating-point <t_floating>` type.
 The return type is the type to cast the value to.
 The return type must be vector of :ref:`integer <t_integer>` type.
-The second operand is the vector mask.
+The second argument is the vector mask.
 The return type, the value to cast, and the vector mask have the same number of elements.
-The third operand is the explicit vector length of the operation.
+The third argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

 The '``llvm.vp.fptosi``' intrinsic converts its :ref:`floating-point
-<t_floating>` operand into the nearest (rounding towards zero) signed integer
+<t_floating>` argument into the nearest (rounding towards zero) signed integer
 value where the lane position is below the explicit vector length and the vector mask is true.
 Masked-off lanes are ``poison``.
 On enabled lanes where conversion takes place and the value cannot fit in the return type, the result